About Guaranteed Education Tuition (GET)

 Easy ways to save

-You can buy units up front in one lump sum, add funds whenever you have extra money to contribute, set up a monthly payment plan, or choose a combination of methods.
+You can buy units up front in one lump sum, set up monthly lump sum payments with automatic withdrawal (ACH), add funds when you have extra money to contribute, or choose a combination of methods.
 You decide how much and how often to save.
 If your needs or finances change, you can adjust your plan.
 You can open an account for anyone – your child, grandchild, friend or even yourself.
 The only requirement is that either the account owner or the student is a Washington resident when you enroll in the program.
+(Custom Monthly payment plans are not available for the 2022-23 Enrollment period.
+Visit the 2022 GET Program Adjustments page for important details.)

 - Find out how to get your college savings started